hlaing-dev/user_mgmt_go/ARCHITECTURE.md

 This project demonstrates:

 - **Senior-level Go expertise** with idiomatic code patterns
+- **Full-stack capabilities** with both API and web interface development
 - **System design capabilities** with proper architecture decisions
+- **Frontend skills** with responsive web design and user experience
 - **Security awareness** with comprehensive protection measures
 - **Performance optimization** skills with database and caching strategies
 - **Production mindset** with monitoring, health checks, and deployment readiness